orzkratos/supervisordkratos-demos/supervisord-cfg-gen/README.md

 ## About

-This is a subproject of [supervisorkratos-demos](https://github.com/orzkratos/supervisorkratos-demos), demonstrating how to use the supervisorkratos package to generate supervisord config files.
+This is a subproject of [supervisordkratos-demos](https://github.com/orzkratos/supervisordkratos-demos), demonstrating how to use the supervisordkratos package to generate supervisord config files.

 See the main project docs to get more info.